Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 ## Arrow's GameObject vs Fireball's VFX

 The archer's arrows uses a standalone `GameObject` that is replicated over time.
-Since this object's movements are slow moving, we made the choice to use state to replicate this ability's status, in case a client connected while the arrow was flying.
+Since this object's movements are slow, we made the choice to use state (via the NetworkTransform) to replicate this ability's status, in case a client connected while the arrow was flying.

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/Scripts/Gameplay/GameplayObjects/ServerProjectileLogic.cs